MastanSayyad/RevWorkForce/README.md

 2. **Managers**
 3. **Admins**

 Each with specific functionalities.
-The application is designed with a **modular architecture** that can be extended to a microservices-based web application in future phases.
+The application is designed with a **modular architecture** that can be extended to a microservices-based application in future phases.

 ### Key Objectives ✦